FLIGHT CENTRE TRAVEL GROUP LIMITED

 The board has also established a directorship policy for its subsidiaries that has exposed more staff of both sexes to director roles and responsibilities.
 Under this policy, the relevant executive general manager (EGM) is appointed a director and receives valuable training and experience.

 Under FLT’s diversity measurable objectives, the company seeks to ensure that at least one woman is shortlisted as a candidate for all board and executive management level roles.
-During the 2014/15 Financial year, a female director was appointed to the FLT board, and there was a 3% increase in women holding senior leadership positions across the group.
+During the 2015/16 financial year, there were no changes to the FLT board and the board had 5 members, including one woman.
+On 2/8/16 Cassandra Kelly resigned, FLT is currently recruiting for this vacancy.

 FLT also has a range of strategies and programs to achieve specific gender diversity targets.
 Some of the programs include implementing a development program across the FLT group to provide career progression paths for all employees and initiatives to embrace an inclusive work place culture.